neuralmagic/guidellm/docs/guides/cli.md

 #### Workload Overview

 This section of input parameters covers what to actually benchmark including the target host location, model, and task.
-The full list of arguments and their defintions are presented below:
+The full list of arguments and their definitions are presented below:

--   **--target** <em>(str, default: localhost with chat completions api for VLLM)</em>: Target for benchmarking
+-   **--target** <em>(str, default: localhost with chat completions API for VLLM)</em>: Target for benchmarking

-	-   optional breakdown args if target isn't specified:
+	-   optional breakdown args if the target isn't specified:

 		-   **--host** <em>(str)</em>: Host URL for benchmarking